 Tax Shelter Reporting Regulations.
-Under U.S. Treasury regulations, generally, if a shareholder recognizes a loss of \$2 million or more for an individual shareholder or \$10 million or more for a corporate shareholder, the shareholder must file with the IRS a disclosure statement on Form 8886.
-Direct shareholders of portfolio securities are in many cases excepted from this reporting requirement, but under current guidance, shareholders of a RIC such as a Fund are not excepted.
+Under U.S. Treasury regulations, generally, if an individual shareholder recognizes a loss of \$2 million or more or a corporate shareholder recognizes a loss of \$10 million, such shareholder must file with the IRS a disclosure statement on IRS Form 8886.
+Direct shareholders of portfolio securities are in many cases excepted from this reporting requirement, but under current guidance, shareholders of a RIC, such as a Fund, are not excepted.
 Future guidance may extend the current exception from this reporting requirement to shareholders of most or all RICs.
 The fact that a loss is reportable under these regulations does not affect the legal determination of whether the taxpayer's treatment of the loss is proper.
 Shareholders should consult their tax advisors to determine the applicability of these regulations in light of their individual circumstances.

 State Taxes.
-It is expected that each Fund will not be liable for any corporate tax in Delaware if it qualifies as a RIC for federal income tax purposes.
+It is expected that each Fund will not be liable for any corporate excise, income or franchise tax in Delaware if it qualifies as a RIC for U.S. federal income tax purposes.
 Distributions by a Fund to shareholders and the ownership of shares may be subject to state and local taxes.
-Rules of state and local taxation of dividend and capital gains distributions from RICs often differ from the rules for federal income taxation described above.
+Rules of state and local taxation of dividend and capital gains distributions from RICs often differ from the rules for U.S. federal income taxation described above.
+Shareholders are urged to consult their tax advisors as to the consequences of these and other state and local tax rules affecting an investment in a Fund's shares.